-While you are at Arlington National Cemetery to visit the memorial, you could also take our self-guided tour of the cemetery, focusing on notable women who are laid to rest at Arlington.
+But you could also take our self-guided tour of the Women Buring in Arlington Cemetery, focusing on notable women who are laid to rest at Arlington.

 The National Museum of Civil War Medicine operates the museum today, leading visitors on guided tours of Clara Barton’s incredible life and contributions to American history.